yogsototh/Scratch/multi/blog/Haskell-the-Hard-Way.md

 <%= blogimage("escher_polygon.png","Escher") %>

 To make things even better we should use higher order functions.
-What are these beast?
+What are these beasts?
-Higher order functions are functions taking function as parameter.
+Higher order functions are functions taking functions as parameter.

 Here are some examples: